-2.00 RESOURCE IMPLICATIONS 2.01 The 2021/22 Council Fund and HRA budgets provide for the MRP charges in accordance with the calculations set out in the report.
+2.00 RESOURCE IMPLICATIONS 2.01 The 2022/23 Council Fund and HRA budgets provide for the MRP charges in accordance with the calculations set out in the report.
 2.02 There are no other resource implications as a direct result of this report.

-3.00 IMPACT ASSESSMENTS AN ND RISK MANAGEMENT 3.01 has long term effects that cannot be readily as associated for future generations in terms Rents levels.
-The Well-being of Future Gen requirement to; erations (Wales) Act 2015, puts in place a to ensure that the needs of the present are ability of future generations to meet their It also requires that authorities s take account of, amongst other things; "the importance of balancing the ability to meet long term n short term needs with the need to safeguard eeds". amongst the tax and rent pay This is not considered as com costs are spread equally in real terms ers benefiting from the capital expenditure.
-In promising the ability of future generations to that future generations pay for assets from equally to current tax payers.
-3.02 Ways of Working (Sustainable Development) Principles Impact Long-term Positive - balancing short term and long term needs.
+3.00 IMPACT ASSESSMENTS AND RISK MANAGEMENT 3.01 An MRP policy has long term effects that cannot be readily undone and therefore has associated risks for future generations in terms of Council Tax and Housing Rents levels.
+The Well-being of Future Generations (Wales) Act 2015, puts in place a requirement to: "act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs".
+It also requires that authorities take account of, amongst other things:

+he importance of balancin e ability to meet long terr ng short term needs with the need to safegua m needs".

+amoi This meel ngst the tax and rent pay is not considered as com t their own needs, merely costs are spread equally in real terms ers benefiting from the capital expenditure. promising the ability of future generations t that future generations pay for assets from equally to current tax payers.

+2 Way s of Working (Sustainal ble Development) Principles Impact

+Lon g-term Positive - balancing short term and long term needs.
 The MRP policy ensures that costs are spread equally in real terms amongst the tax and rent payers benefiting from the capital expenditure.

+Pre vention No impact

+Inte gration No impact

-Prevention No impact Integration No impact Collaboration No impact
+Coll aboration No impact

-Involvement No impact
+Invo olvement No impact

-Well-being Goals Impact
+Well -being Goals Impact

-Prosperous Wales No impact
+Pro sperous Wales No impact

-Resilient Wales No impact
+Res ilient Wales No impact

-Healthier Wales No impact
+Неа Ithier Wales No impact

-More equal Wales No impact
+Mor e equal Wales No impact

-Cohesive Wales No impact
+Coh nesive Wales No impact

-Vibrant Wales No impact
+Vibr rant Wales No impact

-Globally responsible Wales Financial decisions that enable future generations to thrive.
-Positive - The MRI policy ensures that costs are spread equally in real terms amongst the tax and rent payers benefiting from the capital expenditure.
+Glo bally responsible Wales Financial decisions that enable future generations to thrive.
+Positive - the MRP policy ensures that costs are spread equally in real terms amongst the tax and rent payers benefiting from the capital

-4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 In changing the Council's MRP policy during 2017/18 and 2016/17 detailed discussions took place with the Council's Treasury Management advisors, senior internal officers and key Cabinet members.
+4.00 CONSULTATIONS REQUIRED / CARRIED OUT 4.01 In changing the Council's MRP policy during 2017/18 and 2016/17 detailed discussions took place with the Council's Treasury Management advisors, senior internal officers and key Cabinet Members.
 Audit Wales was also consulted as external auditors.
 4.02 The revised MRP policy was considered by Council as part of setting the 2018/19 budget in March 2018.